bkw777/dl2/co2ba.md

 ## Options
 A few parameters are run-time configurable by setting environment variables.
 You don't need to change any of these.
-They exist and are documented here just for flexability and completeness, but you never need to change any of these just to use the app.
-Well *maybe* EDITSAFE=true.
+They exist and are documented here just for flexability and completeness.
 Available settings and their default values:
 ```
 FIRST=0        # first line number